MatheusCod/LearningDjango/README.md

 # LearningDjango
 Repository for learning the Django framework.

-Attention: this is not a tutorial, it is just a project for me to test and implement what I learn from tutorials and documentations using the django python framework.
+Attention: this is not a tutorial, it is just a project for me to test and implement what I learn from tutorials and documentations using the django python framework. <br>
 Disclaimer: Currently (July/2020), as you can see, I do not claim to have fluency in English, which means that many English errors can be found in this readme.
 Sorry for the inconvenience.

 ## Version 01: